 “At the same time,” Dr. Koplewicz continues, “we don’t want our kids to be fearful of the world.”
 And this means giving them a thorough education in what is and what is not appropriate behavior to expect from other adults, as well as teaching them that speaking up about possible abuse is always the right thing to do.
 When parents talk to kids, Dr. Koplewicz says, they should stress that “if this happens, you don’t have anything to feel bad about.”

 How else can you help children understand the severity of the situation—and the proper way to respond—all without terrifying them?
-It’s not difficult, says Dr. Jamie Howard, a clinical psychologist here at the Child Mind Institute who specializes in families and trauma.
+It’s not difficult, says Jamie Howard, PhD, a clinical psychologist at the Child Mind Institute who specializes in families and trauma.
 “I am less worried about scaring a child than about the child being unprepared if he or she must face an uncomfortable or even dangerous situation.”

 So what is the best preparation?
 “When I talk to younger kids about sex and their bodies, I think the most important thing to do is be concrete,” Dr. Howard continues.
 “You can say, ‘the only grownups that touch your body are mom and dad and the doctor, particularly private parts.’
 This changes, of course, as kids get older, but being developmentally appropriate in your conversations does not mean you can’t be concrete as well.”

 “This directness will serve kids well as they grow, too.
 Silence in the face of sexual abuse often stems from embarrassment and guilt, which in turn come from parents modeling these reactions to sex and sexual topics.
 So parents should instead model directness, and not worry about being intrusive.
 If you are worried about an adolescent boy, just ask him, ‘Is someone touching your penis?’
 If he is being abused, he’ll tell you.
 If he isn’t, he’ll yell at you, but that’s what adolescents do.”